For Students

 Our partners each have dedicated internal point(s) of contact who meet with our project teams on a regular (weekly or bi-weekly) basis.
 Because interactions vary based on partner capacity, timezones, internet access, and more, it's important to note that each partner relationship looks a little different.
 Broadly speaking, these meetings help ensure that our partners are on the same page as our project teams, and that the solutions we design and develop will actually be able to help the partner and communities in the best possible ways.

-At a more detailed level, we hold project scoping meeting(s) with each partner and their Project Leader at the start of the Fall semester to create a clear path for Redprint is able to deliver.
+At a more detailed level, we hold project scoping meeting(s) with each partner and their Project Leader at the start of the Fall semester to create a clear path for Blueprint is able to deliver.
 At the end of each semester, we hold a final meeting to present what was accomplished during the semester (and, in the case of fall, what will be accomplished in the spring).

-Every member of Redprint has several layers of formal support, including their project team members, their Project Leader, and the executive team.
+Every member of Blueprint has several layers of formal support, including their project team members, their Project Leader, and the executive team.
 To keep a pulse check on how members are feeling, leadership actively seeks out constructive feedback and holds periodic one-on-ones with members.
 We also guide all new developers and designers through our technical onboarding processes and make sure there is always space to ask for help, no matter how large or small the task.
 Project Leaders and our External Vice Presidet also ensure project success through organized timelines that make tasks and expectations as clear as possible throughout the semester.

 Get Involved